-The EU-approval is based on the results from a phase III clinical study known as Clear, which was conducted to determine the efficacy of the drug.
+The EU approval is based on the results from a phase III clinical study known as Clear.
 The study enrolled patients with moderate-to-severe plaque psoriasis.

-Secukinumab was also compared to Stelara (ustekinumab), an existing treatment for plaque psoriasis, and was found superior in clearing the skin of the affected patients.
+Secukinumab was also compared to Stelara (ustekinumab), an existing treatment for plaque psoriasis, and was found to be superior in clearing the skin of the affected patients.

-Secukinumab demonstrated significant and consistent results including high skin clearance, sustained efficacy, as well as safety and superiority to similar medicines such as Enbrel (etanercept) in all clinical trials.
+Secukinumab demonstrated significant and consistent results including high skin clearance, sustained efficacy, safety and superiority to similar medicines such as Enbrel (etanercept) in all clinical trials.

-The FDA reviewed four placebo-controlled pivotal clinical studies named Fixture, Erasure, Feature and Juncture.
-The studies examined safety and efficacy of secukinumab 300mg and 150mg in patients with moderate-to-severe plaque psoriasis.
+The FDA reviewed four placebo-controlled pivotal clinical studies: Fixture, Erasure, Feature and Juncture.
+The studies examined the safety and efficacy of secukinumab 300mg and 150mg in patients with moderate-to-severe plaque psoriasis.
 It also showed positive results from the second week.

-Approximately 50% of symptoms were reduced by the third week by using secukinumab, compared to seven weeks for patients administered with Enbrel (etanercept) in the Fixture study.
+Approximately 50% of the symptoms were reduced by the third week of using secukinumab, compared to seven weeks for patients administered with Enbrel (etanercept) in the Fixture study.

 The majority of patients who achieved PASI 75 response and IGA mod 2011 0 / 1 at week 12 maintained the same response until week 52 with continued treatment.

 The drug reported a favourable safety profile with similar adverse reactions such as nasopharyngitis, headache, diarrhoea, itching and upper respiratory infection in all treatment arms (300mg and 150mg).